Senda Elementary School |

 Then on May 2, 1957, in accordance with construction work on the cafeteria, the tree was moved to its current location in front of the aviary.

 All the a-bombed survivors take courage in the recovery of this tree.
-I hope that the tree continues to thrive.

 The photo shows the tree in its former location, along with a number of school children.